MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

   Action Clients:
 ```

-At the moment the most important detail we can get about a node if it's subscribing or publishing to any topic.
-Let we'll learn more about parameters and services.
+At the moment the most important detail we can get about a node is if it's subscribing or publishing to any topic.
+Later we'll learn more about parameters and services.

 In a very similar way we can also list all of our topics with `ros2 topic list` command:
 ```bash